Become a Member

 1. Pay It Forward – The leaders you had in the Marine Corps put a lot of time and effort into making you the Marine that you were then, and are today, just as you did as a leader with your Marines.
 Your membership in the Detachment helps your fellow Marines, Navy Fleet Marine Forces (FMF) Corpsmen and Navy FMF Chaplains in your community with support and esprit-de-corps.

 2. Expand Your Network – Even if you think you’re too busy, becoming a new member and renewing your Detachment membership is still a good idea.
 Life in general and civilian employment has one constant: CHANGE.
 If you happen to experience a sudden life crisis or job loss, the Detachment is a great way to reach out for help and to start a new job search.

 3. Be Part of a Growing Community – Ellis County has a large Veteran population.
 One of the Detachment's goals is to raise the awareness of military service within our community and expand our network along the way.
-Within the last year we have formed the Detachment and added thirty five members which is a great accomplishment.
-In November of last year we held our first Annual Marine Corps birthday ball celebration that was a great success!!
+Within the three years we have formed the Detachment and added thirty forty two members which is a great accomplishment.
+In November of last year (2018) we held our Second Annual Marine Corps birthday ball celebration that was a great success!!
 We expect this event to grow every year.

 Your dues and donations go exclusively toward the Marine Corps League and activities in Ellis County.

 Regular Membership.
 Generally speaking, a Veteran who served in the Marine Corps, or Navy as a FMF Corpsman or Chaplain (meaning they served in a Marine unit), who received an Honorable discharge with a minimum of 90 days served is eligible for this.
 These are voting members.